- Planning your Bachelor of Theology (PDF)

 During the Semester:

-If you are affected by illness or other exceptional circumstances during the teaching period you are expected to inform the Head of Department directly (not individual lecturers or tutors) at the time.
+If you are affected by illness or other exceptional circumstances during the teaching period you are expected to inform the Head of Programme directly (not individual lecturers or tutors) at the time.

 All grading will follow the University's standard scale: